bekozdemir/ReCapProject/README.md

 # Rent A Car System
-> This is an example of rent a car system for todays online websides.
+> This is an example of rent a car system for todays online websites.
 Aim of this project is improving my skills and learn new design patterns.

 ## Table of contents
 * [General info](#general-info)